RgbTrouw/Visual-Memory/README.md

 1. Subject file is loaded.
 2. Subject file is converted to a low res, 32x32 Image.
 (This simplifies the processing procedure)
 3. Subject file is converted to a high contrast black & white picture.
 (Heuristic shape comparison)
-4. Xor function is run against the memory icons (also at high contrast).
+4. Xor function is run against the memory icons.
+(Also at high contrast)
 5. Closest matches are displayed.*

 More functions like identify objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.